joyceelhaddad/joyceelhaddad.github.io/_pages/about.md

 </p>

 <p align="justify">
-Since 2021, my research work has evolved towards contract management for the deployment and execution of microservicesin the Cloud.
+Since 2021, my research work has evolved towards contract management for the deployment and execution of microservices in the Cloud.
 Furthermore, with the rise of artificial intelligence, I have oriented my research towards process and software mining.
 </p>

 **Publications**: [dblp](https://dblp.org/pid/91/6045.html), pdf versions of most of my papers are available on [HAL](https://hal.science/search/index?q=joyce+el+haddad)